'Darkly comic' documentary Canny Cops follows police in former mining villages

 The episodes, filmed over seven months, takes viewers to both sides of the custody cell door and “into the heart of a community that doesn’t mince its words.”

-The programme, made by Minnow Films, follows officers as they target offenders in Horden, the search for a hammer-wielding robbery who struck at one of the village’s bookies, a stabbing in Dawdon, and as they investigate a brutal brawl which leaves a man seriously hurt.
+The programme, made by Minnow Films, follows officers as they target offenders in Horden, the search for a hammer-wielding robbery who struck at one of the village’s bookies, a stabbing in Dawdon, and a brutal brawl.